 We should point out that when $\Phi\equiv 0$, Theorem \ref{st-sol-th} and Theorem \ref{sta-th} imply the exponential convergence of the time-dependent 3D kinetic Couette flow toward the steady 1D planar kinetic Couette flow for the Boltzmann equation in the diffusive limit.
 In fact, when $\Phi\equiv 0$, by uniqueness the 3D steady Couette flow governed by \eqref{st-rbe} and \eqref{st-obd} can be reduced to equivalently solving the 1D planar Couette flow $F^\epsilon_{st}(z,\Fv)$ depending only on $z$ and $\Fv$ that satisfies

 with the boundary condition

-The above boundary-value problem on the planar Couette flow was studied in \cite{DLY-2021} for the case $\epsilon=1$.
-Therefore, the current work not only extends the result in \cite{DLY-2021} to the regime of the fluid dynamic limit, but also obtains the convergence of multi-dimensional time-dependent solutions to one-dimensional steady solutions that can be uniform in small $\epsilon>0$ and for all times $t\geq 0$, which is an analogous result that $U(z)=(\alpha\epsilon z, 0,0)$ is asymptotically stable in the context of the 3D incompressible Navier-Stokes-Fourier system with constant temperature.
+This boundary-value problem for the planar Couette flow has been studied in \cite{DLY-2021} for fixed $\epsilon=1$.
+Our work not only extends the result in \cite{DLY-2021} to the regime of the fluid dynamic limit, but we also obtain the convergence of multi-dimensional time-dependent solutions to one-dimensional steady solutions.
+We prove convergence that is uniform in small $\epsilon>0$ and for all times $t\geq 0$.
+This is analogous to the result that $U(z)=(\alpha\epsilon z, 0,0)$ is asymptotically stable in the context of the 3D incompressible Navier-Stokes-Fourier system with constant temperature.